StudioTax Review 2024

 Verification of data

-Using the Forms section, you can click on those forms that are applicable to your situation (generally, T1, Schedule 1, Summary, Schedule 4, Provincial forms, and T slips).
+Using the Forms section, you can click on those forms that apply to your situation (generally, T1, Schedule 1, Summary, Schedule 4, Provincial forms, and T slips).
 You can make changes to any applicable (and available for modification) line on the tax forms and the refund or balance owing will be updated immediately.

 Once you have reviewed the return, it is time to file your tax electronically using NETFILE.
-StudioTax will not file your return and it is your responsibility to do so.

 Filing